0xPolygon/polygon-edge-docs/docs/performance-reports/overview.md

 title: Overview
 ---

-Our goal is to make a highly-performant, feature-rich and easy to setup and maintain blcokchain client software.
+Our goal is to make a highly-performant, feature-rich and easy to setup and maintain blockchain client software.
 All tests were done using the [Polygon Edge Loadbot](../additional-features/stress-testing.md).
 Every performance report you will find in this section is properly dated, environment clearly described and the testing method clearly explained.